TG9541/stm8ef/README.md

 * RS485 (PB5 enable - PD5 TX, PD6 RX on headers)
 * 8MHz crystal (I use the 16 MHz HSI)

-Set option `MODULE_RELAY = 1` in `forth.asm`
+Run `make BOARD=C0135 flash` for building and flashing.

 ### STM8S Discovery

-I currently don't have a STM8S105C6T6 device for testing, and the code is most likely brokend.
+I currently don't have a STM8S105C6T6 device for testing - the code is most likely brokend!

 ## Outlook

-I'll be working on the code on-and-off as a hobbie project, connecting with the Forth world.
+I'll be working on the code on-and-off as a hobby project, for connecting with the Forth world.
 Even if I like squezing the last microsecond out of time-critical code, please don't even think about using it for anything that requires safety, or dependability!